Clement-Moreau-Info/FTH/README.md

 ------------

 The $im:Σ x Σ -> [0,1] function defined the similarity between all symbols in the alphabet of sequences Σ.

 Basicaly, we can use the trival distance function.

 The Wu-Palmer similarity function used a knowledge graph (i.e., ontology) for symbol comparison.
-An example of graph structure is given in the file "ontology_sac.txt".
+An example of graph structure is given in the file "ontology_emd.txt".

 ### Interval_step